What’s the difference between Loss of Rent and Rent Guarantee Cover?

 No matter how carefully you vet your tenants, problems with unpaid rent can still happen.
 If you’re a Residential landlord and your tenants stop paying rent then you may need to evict them, while at the same time keeping up with your monthly mortgage payments.

 To help take away the stress of rent arrears, our optional Rent Guarantee Insurance pays the unpaid rent while your tenants or ex-tenants are still in your property.
-You can make a claim once the rent has been overdue for at least one calendar month, with no limit to the number of claims you make per year.
+You can make a claim if you have served your tenants with an eviction notice and the rent has been overdue for at least one calendar month.
+There is no limit to the number of claims you make per year.

 As a new customer or at renewal, all you need to do is take out our optional Legal Expenses cover and add Rent Guarantee to it.
 You’ll also be covered for the costs of repossessing the property.